IDMNYU/1143B_Fall_18_ID_P_Bennett/schedule.md

         <ul>
         <li><a href="https://www.youtube.com/watch?v=eJVYND_YRx8" target="_blank">Metal Gear Solid 2 Documentary</a></li>
         <li><a href="https://www.youtube.com/watch?v=2nM7TLbs6fE" target="_blank">Metal Gear Solid 4 Documentary</a> (make sure to turn on closed captioning)</li>
         <li>Write your response to the Metal Gear Solid documentaries.
 Do not write summaries.
 In other words, do not regurgitate.
-Discuss any epiphanies or insights that occurred while watching, compare and contrast the process of 2 versus 4, how it reflects your own process (or does not and why) or how it will inform or change your own process (or will not and why).</li>
+Discuss any epiphanies or insights that occurred while watching, compare and contrast the process of 2 versus 4, how it reflects your own process (or does not and why) or how it will inform or change your own process (or will not and why).
+Post to your process website by Sunday evening.</li>
         </ul>
     <li>(if applicable this week) <a href="constant_input_choices.md">constant input</a></li> </ul>
 </td>